PHASE 3 OF 7

 Build Your Lego Library

-Side projects, hobby work, and personal experiments are your testing ground.
+Side projects and experiments are your testing ground.

-• OpenAI streaming responses — test latency, token limits, error handling
+• OpenAI streaming: latency, token limits, error handling

 Weeks before